 Chemistry:

-- The α-subunit consists of 92 amino acids and the -subunit consists of 112 amino acids.
+- The α subunit consists of 92 amino acids, and the β subunit consists of 112 amino acids.

 Functions: